TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### SmoothLines

 LineStrips are drawn via GPU functions instead of quads if this is turned on.
-Note that the thickness of the line depnds on the GPU being used.
+Note that the thickness of the line depends on the GPU being used.

 Possible values are ``0`` or ``1``.
 0 is ``Off`` and 1 is ``On``.